 What You Should Know

 An offer-in-compromise is an agreement between the IRS and a taxpayer that settles a debt for less than the amount owed.
-Similar to installment agreements and other IRS programs, certain compliance and collectibility requirements must be met in order to qualify.
-In general, for an offer-in-compromise to be accepted, the IRS has to determine that it can collect more from a taxpayer through a settlement compared to what it can collect over the life of the remaining collection statute.
+Similar to installment agreements and other IRS tax relief programs, certain compliance and collectibility requirements must be met in order to qualify.
+In general, for an offer-in-compromise to be accepted, the IRS has to determine that it can collect more from a taxpayer through a tax settlement compared to what it can collect over the life of the remaining collection statute.
+Typically, an IRS collection statute lasts 10 years.
 In May 2012, the IRS expanded its offer-in-compromise program to include more flexible terms, allowing more taxpayers to qualify.

 How We Can Help

 A proper analysis and presentation of your financial situation is key in determining whether or not an offer-in-compromise is right for you and if it will be accepted.
-The IRS has strict guidelines on qualification and only accepts offer requests under limited conditions.
-Using our knowledge and experience with the offer-in-compromise program, we can assist you with qualification analysis, preparation, and submission of your offer-in-compromise to the IRS.
+The IRS has strict qualification guidelines and only accepts offer requests under limited conditions.
+Using our knowledge and experience with the offer-in-compromise program, we can assist you with qualification analysis, preparation, and submission of your offer-in-compromise to the IRS in an effort to get you the best tax settlement possible.
+As former IRS Collection Officers and IRS Auditors, we know how the IRS works and how to protect you and your assets.
+Request a FREE consultation with our ex-IRS agents here.